What to Do in Lisbon: Portugal’s Azulejos Beautifully Reveal History and Culture

 A modern look at the craft

 To see a contemporary spin, ride the Lisbon Metro, where subway stations are beautified with azulejos.
-Oriente Station, a lacy glass-and-steel architectural marvel designed by Santiago Calatrava, features a variety of ocean-themed tile murals from 10 international artists, including abstracts and cartoon-like to abstracts.
-You’ll find geometric and abstract tile murals by Portuguese artist Maria Keil are in Parque and Restauradores stations, among others
+Oriente Station, a lacy glass-and-steel architectural marvel designed by Santiago Calatrava, features a variety of ocean-themed tile murals from 10 international artists.
+You’ll also find geometric and abstract tile murals by Portuguese artist Maria Keil in the Parque and Restauradores stations, among others

 All tiles were made at the Viuva Lamego, the now-closed factory in Lisbon’s Mouraria district, whose façade depicts tile murals of Asian men in conical-shaped hats and vases of flowers, in homage to Portugal’s trade with Asia and its former colonies there.